 Finally, we have managed to update!
-Find below our yearly gardening update.
+Find below our yearly gardening letter.

 Wishing you all the best this growing season!

 There are a number of seed producers and plant breeders we really like and support, some of whose seed we offer in our catalogue (indicated in the listing).
-We are working on the resources area on our website in order to have a better list for you to easily browse and navigate but we haven’t gotten to it for a while.
+We would like to work on the resources area on our website in order to have a better list for you to easily browse and navigate but we haven’t gotten to it for a while.
 However, I do have new and enthusiastic help with our website and so we may get to updating this area sometime in 2018!
-There are so many dedicated seed savers out there who are all a part of the intricate network of people and communities working to grow our seed resiliency, and we are so happy to be a part of these efforts here in Saskatchewan.
+There are so many dedicated seed savers out there who are all part of the intricate network of people and communities working to grow our seed resilience, and we are so happy to be a part of these efforts here in Saskatchewan.

-We continue to garden without agricultural chemicals and always will!
-A number of friends and relatives, and small growers, are providing us with some seed, and we are always ready to talk to fellow gardeners who would like to help steward this collection.
-All of our seeds are open-pollinated and none of the seeds are treated, but some items have been sourced from commercial suppliers which means they may have been grown using agricultural chemicals.
+We continue to garden without agricultural chemicals and always will.
+A number of friends and relatives, and small growers, provide us with some seed, and we are always ready to talk to fellow gardeners who would like to help steward this collection.
+All of our seeds are open-pollinated and none of the seeds are treated.
+Some items have been sourced from commercial suppliers which means they may have been grown using agricultural chemicals.
 We have indicated this by placing a (C) (for commercial seed) after the variety name.

 Thanks to my (Rachelle’s) amazing partner Russell and our wonderful neighbours out at the farm (Judy, Tom, Johnny, Betty, Janice, Shawn, Christopher, Rowan, Robin, and all the animals!) who are an immense support in many ways!
 And also of course, to my wonderful parents Jim and Marie-Louise, who also give a lot to make this whole project possible.